Dance Central 3: Master Quests

 Once the player completes the Story mode, Master Quests become available.
-These quests contain all the songs each crew is defaulted for in Dance Central 3, and once the player earns all the Stars within each quest, they unlock a QR code, which could be scanned to view art of the in-game characters.
+These quests contain all the songs each crew is defaulted for in Dance Central 3, and once the player earns every Star within the quests, they unlock a QR code, that could be scanned to view art of the in-game characters.
 This feature is no longer available; scanning the code now redirects the player to the main Dance Central website.

 Characters

 Dance Central 3 features returning characters from previous Dance Central games as well as new characters.
 Like in Dance Central 2, characters are divided into pairs as crews.
 Each crew featured in the story campaign also has a venue associated with them.
 There are 20 characters total, with 10 being available from the start and 10 being unlockables.